briantkho/Hush/README.md

-# Flappy Birb
+# Hush
-## An endless runner game inspired by "Flappy Bird" for CPSC 210
+## A password manager for CPSC 210

-This project was inspired by the infamous "Flappy Bird" game, released in 2013.
-Since its removal from all mobile stores, I have been craving the nostalgia and joy that this game brought me as a child.
-This term project gives me the perfect opportunity to rekindle that spark and relive the experiences from years back.
-I hope you enjoy this game as much as I do!
+This project was inspired by the increasing number of compromised passwords on my personal accounts.
+With many companies looking to make profit from their password managers, finding the right password manager that offers all the tools necessary to secure your account, without having to pay a monthly fee poses as a challenge.
+I decided to take matters into my own hands and create a password manager that not only stores your passwords, but generates the best password for you to ensure that you will never have to experience a compromised account again!

 **Design and Aesthetics**<br>
-This version will be "reskinned" into the much loved UBC Birb
-- Your character will be "Birb"
-- Obstacles are UBC students and Pencils
+As a frontend developer at heart, I want to ensure that users will have a easy to navigate UI, while keeping aesthetics to its highest standards.
+With the UI libraries that Java offers, I will tinker and design to the best of my abilities.

 **What will this application do?**
+- Allows users to input their username, password, and website
+  - This data is stored and can be retrieved on-demand
+- Users can input a length for their password, and disable certain characters from being generated
+  - Users will then be told if the password is strong, moderate, or weak
+- Displays user's passwords in UI
-- The objective is for the Birb to pass through approaching obstacles
+- Users can search for the password they want to retrieve
-  - Obstacles are approaching at an increasing rate
-- Score will be incremented by 1 after each obstacle passed
-  - Scores are unlimited
-- You will lose the game when you hit the bottom of the screen or an obstacle
-- Score will reset to 0 after each game ends
-- Clicks will move Birb by a set amount
-- Leaving the screen unclicked will drop Birb

 **Who will use it?**<br/>
-Anybody who wants to relive the excitement of achieve a new high score in Flappy Bird, or anybody who would like to review my work evaluate my progress!
+Anybody who wants to keep their passwords safe and secure, those who use the same password for all of their accounts, or those who are tired of having their accounts compromised!

 ## User Stories
-- As a user, I want to be able to add my high score to a list of scores
+- As a user, I want to be able to add my account username, password, and website name
-- As a user, I want to be able to view statistics, including the list of scores, and how many games were played
+- As a user, I want to be able to see if the generated password is a strong password
-- As a user, I want to be able to view my current score while I am playing
+- As a user, I want to be able to view all my passwords and have easy access to retrieve them
-- As a user, I want to be able to start a new game right away
+- As a user, I want to be able to select the password length, and choose to disable certain characters
-- As a user, I want to be able to experience an increasing level of difficulty
+- As a user, I want to be able to search for the password associated with a certain account